mainio/decidim-module-helsinki_profile/docs/HELSINKI_PROFILE_OVERVIEW.md

 }
 ```

+##### Notes about the `verifiedPersonalInformation` field

+One thing we noticed during testing is that the `verifiedPersonalInformation`
+can be unset and may return a GraphQL error in case the user has not provided
+permissions for the verified data.
+But this is not the only case when this
+happens.
+It can also happen if the verified personal information is not
+available, i.e. the user has not yet signed in through Suomi.fi to Helsinki
+profile.

+This can happen if the user has created a Helsinki profile directly using their
+email without authenticating through Suomi.fi, i.e. the so called "weak"
+authentication.
+The Decidim integration requires the "strong" Suomi.fi
+authentication in some cases, such as during voting.

 ### GDPR API implementation at the integrating service side

-The GDPR API part was a bit confusing to start with.
-The simple way to put it is
-that the integrating service should implement two endpoints that Helsinki
+A simple way to explain the GDPR API is that the integrating service should
-profile can call to perform GDPR requests:
+implement two endpoints that the Helsinki profile backend can call to perform
+GDPR requests:

 1. User information endpoint to fetch all details the service stores about the
    user (GDPR right of accessing the data and right to data portability).